 There are three ways to design one of these books.
 You can have Shutterfly lay it out for you, this is the easiest option.
 You can have a Shutterfly designer set up your design and layout, or you can customize it all yourself.

 5. Something to remind them of home

 One of the coolest ideas I saw when researching for this post was a homesick candle that’s supposed to smell like a location.
-The Homesick site carries candles for all 50 states, a number of large cities and other countries.
+The Homesick Amazon store carries candles for all 50 states, a number of large cities, and other countries.
 These candles are a little more on the expensive side, but they’re also really personal.

 6. Get something personalized

 If your SO has something they really like and treasure, like a watch or a necklace, you can probably find a jewelry repair store or engraver that can add a message to it for you.

 If your SO has a collection of anything you could always help them expand it as a gift.

 If they love to collect books, for instance, you could do some research and find their favorite author or genre and buy them one or two books to add to their collection.
 (Be sneaky and check which books they already have!)
 Most bookworms have a number of books on their wishlist at any given point.